chiselstrike/chiselstrike/docusaurus/docs/intro.md

 ChiselStrike backend to store our comments and serve them to us when necessary?
-This is where backend models come in -- you can describe to ChiselStrike the data you want it to store for you by defining some TypeScript types.
+This is where backend models come in -- you can describe to ChiselStrike the data you want it to store for you by defining some TypeScript classes.
 Put a file in `my-backend/models/models.ts` like this:

 ```typescript title="my-backend/models/models.ts"
 import { ChiselEntity } from "@chiselstrike/api"